Neoteny: Arthropods

+Neoteny is also found in a few species of the isopod family Ischnomesidae, which live in the deep ocean.

+Amniotes

+Several avian species, such as the manakins Chiroxiphia linearis and Chiroxiphia caudata, exhibit partial neoteny.
+The males of both species retain juvenile plumage into adulthood, losing it when they are fully mature.

 Bonobos share many physical characteristics with humans, including neotenous skulls.
 The shape of their skull does not change into adulthood (only increasing in size), due to sexual dimorphism and an evolutionary change in the timing of development.